-1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Description Combination grant/loan program provides very low-/low-income property owners assistance with repairs such as roof replacement, window replacement, electrical upgrades, plumbing upgrades, energy efficiency improvements, and heating improvements.
+1 Goal Name Owner Occupied Housing Rehabilitation Program Goal Combination grant/loan program provides very low-/low-income property owners assistance with repairs such as roof Description placement, window replacement, electrical upgrades, plumbing upgrades, energy efficiency improvements, and heating improvements.
 Provides persons with disabilities assistance for accessibility modifications to owner-occupied or rental units.
 Repairs of \$5,000 or less are forgivable loans (grants).
 Additional repair amounts up to a total of \$10,000 (for \$15,000 in total project costs) are repayable no-interest loans due upon transfer of title to the property.

 2 Goal Name Public Facilities/Improvements Goal Description Infrastructure improvements to include Flood/Drainage Improvements, Water/Sewer Improvements, Street Improvements (including Lighting), Broadband Access and other eligible projects, and Sidewalk Repair/Replacement to remove architectural barriers and widen sidewalks for ADA accessibility in low-/moderate-income residential neighborhoods.
 3 Goal Name Demolition Goal Description Demolition of abandoned and/or condemned properties to increase neighborhood safety.
 4 Goal Name Public Services Program Goal Description To provide adequate emergency shelter, supportive services, and permanent housing to homeless adults, families with children, and victims of domestic violence as they work toward solutions to their long-term housing needs.
 The program will also provide supportive services to other target populations with special needs by supporting local social service providers who provide a variety of services designed to support the non-housing community needs of low-income residents.
 5 Goal Name Micro-Enterprise Assistance Goal Description Microloans to low-income residents to start or support a small business as a means to increase personal income and promote independence.
 Activity will be funded pending identification of local partners to support business planning and financial management.
 6 Goal Name Administration/Planning Goal Description Overall program management, coordination, monitoring and evaluation.
 Planning activities to address targeted special needs in the City.

-7 Goal Name Optional Relocation Assistance Goal The City is studying the need for limited relocation assistance for low-income renters when displacement occurs as the result Description of a City action not related to CDBG activities.
+7 Goal Name Optional Relocation Assistance Goal Description The City is studying the need for limited relocation assistance for low-income renters when displacement occurs as the result of a City action not related to CDBG activities.
 Funds would be used for limited assistance when displacement not caused by disaster occurs (such as the temporary condemnation of rental units that are in substandard condition) and no other resources are available.
-The program will not be funded until program policies and procedures are defined and approved by City Council and HUD.
+The program is being funded using a small portion of funds reallocated from a larger Public Facilities project.